-Slain kiwi soldier likely in Russian hands: ex-NZ serviceman
+Slain Kiwi soldier likely in Russian hands: ex-NZ serviceman

 "He was a consummate professional.
 He was fearless, strong, handsome.
 You just never felt like you had enough time with him.

-"You just never got sick of him being around ... him being sick of you on the other hand, that's probably another thing."
+"You just never got sick of him being around ... him being sick of you, on the other hand, that's probably another thing."

 The soldier said he was a hero, for many reasons.